MicrosoftDocs/VBA-Docs/api/Excel.Hyperlinks.Add.md

 End With
 ```

-This example adds an e-mail hyperlink to cell A5.
+This example adds an email hyperlink to cell A5.